355th Infantry Regiment (United States): World War I

+Between the wars

-During the interwar years, the regiment was reconstituted on 24 June 1921 in the Organized Reserves and assigned to the 89th Division.
-On 4 October 1921 it was organized when the headquarters was initiated at Omaha, Nebraska.
-1st Battalion was organized at Omaha, 2nd Battalion at Lincoln, and 3rd Battalion at Hastings.
-Continuing a process that began among dispersed Organized Reserve units in the mid-1920s, On 12 October 1931, the entire 355th Infantry Regiment was relocated to Omaha.
-The 355th Infantry usually conducted its active duty training period with the 17th Infantry Regiment at Fort Crook, Nebraska, or Fort Des Moines, Iowa.
-As an alternate form of active duty training, 355th Infantry officers conducted the Citizens' Military Training Camps at Fort Crook.
-The primary ROTC feeder schools for the regiment were Creighton University and the University of Nebraska.
+Per the National Defense Act of 1920, the 355th Infantry was reconstituted on 24 June 1921 in the Organized Reserve and assigned to the 89th Division.
+On 4 October 1921 it was organized when the regimental headquarters was initiated at Omaha, Nebraska.
+The 1st Battalion was organized at Omaha, 2nd Battalion at Lincoln, and 3rd Battalion at Hastings.
+In the mid-1920s, Organized Reserve units with subordinate headquarters that were widely geographically dispersed across the less-populous states began to be reorganized entirely within large population centers in those states; on 12 October 1931, the entire 355th Infantry Regiment was relocated to Omaha.
+Officers of the 355th Infantry selected for active duty training usually worked with the 7th Division's 17th Infantry Regiment at Fort Crook, Nebraska, or Fort Des Moines, Iowa, or were attached to Nebraska National Guard units at Camp Ashland during the latter's summer training.
+During the major 1937 Fourth Army maneuvers at Fort Riley, Kansas, the regiment sent a number of officers for attachment to the Nebraska National Guard's 134th Infantry Regiment.
+As an alternate form of active duty training, 355th Infantry officers assisted in conducting the Citizens' Military Training Camps at Fort Crook.
+The primary ROTC "feeder" schools for new Reserve lieutenants for the 355th Infantry were Creighton University in Omaha and the University of Nebraska in Lincoln.